List of law schools in Pakistan

 Legal education in Pakistan was initiated before independence and dates back to the 1800s.
-The first legal education institution was established under the name of ‘University Law College’ in 1868.
+The first legal education institution was established under the name of the University Law College (now Punjab University Law College) in 1868.
 Currently, there are more than 150 institutions offering law programs, which include universities and law colleges.
 These institutions are regulated by the Pakistan Bar Council (PBC) and Higher Education Commission (HEC).
-Currently School of Law, Quaid-i-Azam university, Islamabad has been ranked No.1 in Pakistan.